-I can tell you my six year old is.
+I can tell you my eight year old is.
 Politicians, CEO’s, revolutionists, pacifists, friends and family are.
 Anyone that tries to express or sell their ideas… their “wares”… are.
 A better idea.
 A better concept.
 A better life.
 Seriously, where would society be in general without being motivated and “sold”?
 To persuade, convince, or direct others is in its truest sense selling.
 I would go so far to say that everyone has the innate ability to sell.
 To become a sales professional however is much more than that.

 “Anyone can sell something… Do it day in and day out for years… successfully… then you can honestly hold the title of salesperson” -Chris Lott

 Sales Careers are different